rerun-io/rerun/docs/content/howto/visualization/configure-viewer-through-code.md

 ### `contents`

-If you need to further modify the contents of a space view, you can use the `contents` parameter.
+If you need to further modify the contents of a view, you can use the `contents` parameter.
 This parameter is a list of [entity query expressions](../../reference/) that are either included or excluded from the view.